genomicepidemiology/cgecore/cge2/output/result.md

 #### Result.add_class(cl, type, **kwargs)

-Used to store a Result object within the Result object.
-Results can be stored in either dictionaries or arrays, this is defined by the json template and stored in the ResultParser object within the Result object.
+Classes defined in a template become instances of the Result object.
+This method stores a Result instance within a Result instance.
+Results can be stored in either dictionaries or arrays, this is defined by the json template and stored in the ResultParser object within the Result instance.
-**cl**: Name and key of Result object to store.
+**cl**: Name/Key of Result instance to store.
-**type**: Type of the Result object to store.
+**type**: Type of the Result instance to store.
-**kwargs**: Dictionary of key value pairs to be content of of the Result object to store.
+**kwargs**: Dictionary of key value pairs to be content of the Result instance to store.
 - Results stored in a dictionary must contain a key named 'key'.
 - Results must be one of the valid types provided in the json template.

 ```python

 >>> res.add_class(cl="phenotypes", type="phenotype",